splitwise/TokenAutoComplete/README.md

 #### TokenCompleteTextView.TokenClickStyle.Select

 This behavior most closely matches the Gmail token field behavior, but I did not make it the default to simplify the initial tutorial.
 The first click on a token will unselect any currently selected token views, then it will call ```setSelected(true)``` on the selected token.

+#### TokenCompleteTextView.TokenClickStyle.SelectDeselect

+This works the same as `Select` except that a second click on the token will deselect it and call `setSelected(false)`.

+#### Showing token selected state

-If you want to change the colors of the token, you will need to add appropriate drawables to your project.
+If you want to change the colors of the token when it is selected, you will need to add appropriate drawables to your project.
 In the test project, we have the following:

 token_background.xml
 ```xml